tomkob9999/singular_perturbation/README.md

 \det(A) = 0
 $$

-This occurs when at least one eigenvalue \( \lambda_i = 0 \).
+This occurs when at least one eigenvalue $\lambda_i = 0$.
 The eigenvector corresponding to the zero eigenvalue defines the **null space** of the matrix, while the eigenvector corresponding to any nonzero eigenvalue defines the **column space**.
 For example, consider the singular matrix:

 $$
 A_{\text{singular}} = \begin{bmatrix} 1 & 2 \\ 4 & 8 \end{bmatrix}